Historical Institutional News

 The two Camerlenghi are administrators and general procurators of the Chapter and, acting in his name, exercise the legal representation of the Chapter itself, of the Cathedral, of the Baptistery and of San Benedetto.

-Pope Leo X with the Brief "In supremo militantis ecclesiae" of January 8, 1516 declared the Florentine Canons "notaries of the Apostolic See"; this privilege was confirmed by Clement XII with the short "Apostolatus officium" of January 2, 1731.
-After the Motu proprio "Pontificalis domus" of Paul VI of March 28, 1968 our capitulars are still, "during munere", supernumerary apostolic protonotaries, and they wear clothes.
+Pope Leo X with the Brief "In suprema militantis ecclesiae" of 8 January 1516 declared the Florentine Canons "notaries of the Apostolic See"; this privilege was confirmed by Clement XII with the brief "Apostolatus officium" of 2 January 1731.
+After the Motu proprio "Pontificalis domus" of Paul VI of 28 March 1968, our capitulars are still, "during munere", supernumerary Apostolic Prothonotaries, and in they wear clothes.